zaps166/NFSIISE/README.md

 * Copy fedata" and "gamedata" directories from the Need For Speed II SE original CD-ROM (or from CD image from the Internet) into "Need For Speed II SE" directory.
 * You can delete unnecessary files, e.g. "fedata/pc/text/text.*", because TCP version uses new files in root directory.
-* All files and directories copied from CD-ROM must have SMALL LETTERS!!!
+* All files and directories copied from CD-ROM must have SMALL LETTERS on Linux!!!
 * If you want to chang language, edit "install.win" and change first line.
 Leave "4nn" as is and modify language name.
 Possible languages are:
  * english,
  * french,